On this page

 - 18 years old or over

 - feeling that your biggest current need is mental wellbeing/emotional support in relation to your cancer diagnosis

-- mentally, physically and socially able to engage in the counselling process
+- mentally, physically and socially able to take part in the counselling process

 - not currently receiving therapy, help or intervention elsewhere for mental health needs

-- feeling that your usual daily functioning is being affected by your emotions
+- feeling that your usual daily life is being affected by how you are feeling

 - expressing or describing symptoms of anxiety, depression and/or irritability